eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Digital Twin Kit/Software Development View/page_interaction-patterns.md

 This information can only be provided by the buyer of a certain part who creates a new Twin for the part with identical `assetIds`.
 Such conventions about how to locate certain types of Submodels should be explicitly mentioned in the Standards and Kits for a use-case as the default hypothesis is always that a supplier holds the relevant data.

+For discovery of digital twins for parts, it might be useful to standardize the specific asset IDs the supplier should attach to its part twin.
+Via these `specificAssetIds` the corresponding digital twin of the part can be found by the OEM.
+If the `globalAssetId` is known to the OEM it is not necessary to defined additional specific asset IDs

-If multiple parties publish data on the same asset, they all follow the Data Provisioning flow from [the default case](#1-fetching-a-suppliers-twin)
+If multiple parties publish data on the same asset, each follows the Data Provisioning flow from [the default case](#1-fetching-a-suppliers-twin)

 #### 2.2.
 Discovery by Registration

-If no heuristic is precise enough to expect a Submodel's location, the dismantler must signal in a [BPN-Discovery-Service](../page_software-operation-view.md) that he indeed has data on said vehicle.
+If no heuristic is precise enough to expect a Submodel's location, the dismantler must signal in a [BPN-Discovery-Service](../page_software-operation-view.md) that they indeed have data on said vehicle.
 This is the registration process:

 ```mermaid
 sequenceDiagram